Group-Based Clinical Trial Participant Engagement

 A click on the provided link will immediately take the user to the study recruitment page on ProofPilot for that study.
 There are no downloads required.
 No special technical skills.
 The group instructors and organizers are not bothered.

 Following registration to ProofPilot, the system will issue the next study tasks based on your protocol design.
-In this case, basic eligibility screener survey task.
-Each task starts with an
+In this case a basic eligibility screener survey task.
+Each task starts with an introduction and then continues to the task itself.

 The next task in many study designs is the informed consent.
 Participants review the consent and accept.
 While they may ask questions of the program administrators, the process remains far more efficient than traditional person by person processes.